LeeSmithSBCC/Jupyter-Math-For-Nerds/Jupiter-Files/README.md

 ### There are three simple and short methods to view each of the Notebook files.

-### The easist way to just look at a Notebook file is load an Add-On or Extension to Google Chrome
+### The easist way to look at a Notebook file is load an Add-On or Extension to Google Chrome.
  - Open your Chrome app and go to https://chrome.google.com/webstore/search/nbviewer
    - Click on the blue button "+ ADD TO CHROME" for the 'Open in nbviewer' extension
    - Then just click on any of the .ipynb files